-- A. Grade 3 students who are not promoted mid-year will continue to be monitored three times annually through the FAIR assessment. - B. Students who have been retained once in grade 3 will continue to participate in a 90 minute reading block and receive additional instructional time. - C. Students who have been retained twice in grade 3 will be provided with 180 minutes of reading instruction.
+- A. Grade 3 students who are not promoted mid-year will continue to be monitored three times annually through the FAIR-FS assessment. - B. Students who have been retained once in grade 3 will continue to participate in a 90 minute reading block and receive additional instructional time.